fanf2/regpg/doc/contributing.md

 > You may do anything with this.
 It has no warranty.
 > <https://creativecommons.org/publicdomain/zero/1.0/>

+The logo is licenced according to the GPLv2 or later, since it is based on the GnuPG logo.
+It is maintained in this git repository but is not included in the distribution files.

 If you have any comments, suggestions, or bug reports, please email them to me at either address above.